Search Knowledge Base by Keyword

 The other consideration is that just because RCReports comes up with a salary does not mean you must pay that salary.
 There might be circumstances which would drive down a reasonable salary such as rapid growth, unsteady earnings, etc. There might be circumstances, such as 401k and other external reasons, to increase your salary.

-Please keep in mind too that reasonable compensation includes self-employed health insurance and HSA contributions.
-Therefore, if RCReports comes up with $80,000 but your health insurance is $10,000, then your salary should be $70,000.
+Please keep in mind too that reasonable compensation includes self-employed health insurance and HSA contributions (and health reimbursement arrangements, and long-term care and disability premiums too).
+Therefore, if RCReports comes up with $80,000 but your self-employed health insurance including dental and vision is $10,000, then your shareholder salary should be $70,000.
+This alone saves you $1,500 in unnecessary payroll taxes (we had some tables in a previous chapter showing this arbitrage as well).